rmsrosa/random_notes/docs/src/generative/ddpm.md

 Another improvement was to use a nonlinear cosine variance schedule $\beta_k$ changing very little near the extremes $k=1$ and $k=K$ and with a linear dropoff of $\tilde\alpha_k$ in the middle.

-The motivation was that while DDPM had showed very good results with CIFAR-10 and LSUN datasets, it did not achieve log-likelyhood competitiveness with other likelyhood based models.
+The motivation was that while DDPM had showed very good results with CIFAR-10 and LSUN datasets, it did not achieve log-likelihood competitiveness with other likelihood based models.
 This casted doubts whether DDPM would capture all the modes of a distribution and perform well on a more diverse datasets.

-With the improvements above, [Nichol and Dhariwal (2021)](https://openreview.net/forum?id=-NEXDKk8gZ), showed that log-likelyhood competitiveness could indeed be achieved with DDPM.
+With the improvements above, [Nichol and Dhariwal (2021)](https://openreview.net/forum?id=-NEXDKk8gZ), showed that log-likelihood competitiveness could indeed be achieved with DDPM.

 ## Numerical example